Dog Training Mindset

 I will explain in detail, just how this happens; so there is no need for me to recount it here.

-However, I would like to clear up a common misconception that teaching the dog to pay close attention to the handler is the same as the ‘watch-me’ game used by many of today’s new-age trainers.
+However, I would like to clear up a common misconception that teaching the dog to pay close attention to the handler is not the same as the ‘watch-me’ game used by many of today’s new-age trainers.
 It is not.
 In fact, the two have very different goals.

 The teaching of ‘watch-me’ will generally have the owner rewarding the dog for looking at his face or at his eyes.
 That’s all well and good, IF that’s your goal.
 But it is not the goal of the foundation longe line work.